All Episodes

 No, no, seriously, what happened to all this stuff?

-We've had all these wonderful federal commissions by President Obama to get rid of the deficit, to expand jobs, grow the economy.
+We've had all these wonderful federal commissions appointed by President Obama to get rid of the deficit, to expand jobs, grow the economy.

-Whatever happened to all this stuff.
+Whatever happened to all this stuff?

-Um whatever happened, uh I mean, there's all kinds of these phony groups with phony charges, phony responsibilities, former objections.
+Whatever happened to, I mean, there's all kinds of these phony groups with phony charges, phony responsibilities, former objections.

-Whatever happened to all this stuff, is this it's always forgotten.
+Whatever happened to all this stuff?

 The White House has co-opted Republican talking points.